monokrome/puppet-roles/README.md

     }

 *NOTE:* The preceding code will also make use of our base class when no role has been specified.
-Although, each specific role can choose to (or not to) inherit or include - it's nice for agents without roles to also inherit some basic configuration so that you can make use of them more quickly.
+Although each specific role can choose to (or not to) inherit or include this base class - it's nice for agents without roles to also inherit some basic configuration so that you can make use of them more quickly.
+This is especially useful when starting up agents for performing quick maintenance.

 An example of how you might want to start your role, and where roles should exist is included in *manifests/example.pp*.